 Each platform favors a different type of content and although it can save you time to post the same thing to Facebook and Twitter, you likely won’t benefit from it.

 If you really want to be present on a platform but don’t have the time to keep it updated, my suggestion is to post however much quality content you can and use your bio or cover photo to direct followers to the platform you do consistently use.

-The rule of thumb I like to go by is focusing most of my attention on one platform (which is Pinterest for me…follow me there!), which should also be your most effective platform at driving traffic to your online store.
+The rule of thumb I like to go by is focusing most of my attention on one platform, which should also be your most effective platform at driving traffic to your online store.
 Then play around with one or two other social media sites.

 It’s impossible to keep up with them all as a small business owner and chances are, you won’t find a benefit from being on more than three social media sites.